Craig Ellison

 Karen Fifield MNZM

-Karen has been the Chief Executive of Wellington Zoo since 2006 and is a Member of the New Zealand Order of Merit MNZM for Business and Animal Welfare.
-Karen is a member of the World Association of Zoos and Aquariums (WAZA) Council, Chair of the WAZA Ethics and Animal Welfare Committee and Chair of the WAZA Sustainability Sub- Committee.
-She has previously been the President of the Zoo and Aquarium Association Australasia, Chair of Netball Wellington Centre and a member of the NZ Sustainable Business Council Advisory Committee.
+Karen is the President of the World Association of Zoos and Aquariums (WAZA).
+She was previously the Chair of the WAZA Sustainability Sub-Committee and Chair of the WAZA Ethics and Animal Welfare Committee, President of the Zoo and Aquarium Association Australasia, Chair of Netball Wellington Centre and a member of the NZ Sustainable Business Council Advisory Committee.

 Karen was 2010 Wellingtonian of the Year in the Environment category.
 Karen was a finalist in both the 2014 and 2015 Westpac/Fairfax Media NZ Women of Influence Awards in the Social Enterprise category and the Board and Management category respectively.